Indrani Pal-Chaudhuri: Television personality

-Indrani and her work as a director and photographer of David Bowie, were featured on the BBC / HBO Film David Bowie: The Last 5 Years.
+Pal-Chaudhuri and her work as a director and photographer of David Bowie, were featured on the BBC / HBO Film David Bowie: The Last 5 Years.

-Indrani was the subject of a 6-hour docu-series / reality show Double Exposure, depicting her shoots with Lady Gaga, Kim Kardashian, Lindsay Lohan, and others.
+Pal-Chaudhuri was the subject of a 6-hour docu-series Double Exposure, depicting her shoots with Lady Gaga, Kim Kardashian, Lindsay Lohan, and others.
 Her creative partner Klinko and producer GK Reid were also included, documenting their photo shoots from initial thought to hard copy.
 According to Troy Patterson of Slate, "Themes include the aesthetics of desire, the symbiosis of artist and muse."
 The show is described by Zoë Ruderman in Cosmopolitan Magazine as "like America's Next Top Model and Project Runway mixed together and on speed."
 Created in the US for the Bravo network, Double Exposure has been syndicated in over two hundred countries.